Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

 Up to this point, the toric codes should be regarded as ``floating" in $\dR^3$, and thus to include interactions, Ref. \cite{williamson2024layer} performs the following \textit{gluing} procedure.
 If a $Z$-type generator acts on qubit, which does not interact with any $X$-type generator, then the corresponding planes are \textit{glued} along the $z$ direction, in the sense that the $Z$-, $X$-type operators of the toric codes are modified along the intersection, as shown in row two of Fig. \ref{fig:layer-gluing-2}.
 The case is similar for when an $X$-type generator acts on qubit, which does not interact with any $Z$-type generator, and shown in row three of Fig. \ref{fig:layer-gluing-2}.

-The complicated part (which we will show corresponds to the chain homotopy $p$ in Theorem \eqref{thm:3-lvl}) originates from the fact that qubits can interact with both $Z$- and $X$-type generators.
+The complicated part (which we will show corresponds to $p$ in Theorem \eqref{thm:height-2}) originates from the fact that qubits can interact with both $Z$- and $X$-type generators.
 In this case, Ref. \cite{williamson2024layer} introduces \textit{string defects} so that the result after embedding remains a stabilizer code.
-Interestingly, a similar method was also introduced in Ref. \cite{hastings2021quantum} (see Section \eqref{sec:weight} or Proposition \eqref{prop:weight-X-reduction} for comparison).
-More specifically, given a $Z$-type $\ell_Z$ and $X$-type generator $\ell_X$, the collection of qubits which interacts with both $\ell_Z,\ell_X$ must have even cardinality (since they commute) and thus their common set of qubits can be grouped into pairs with respect to the ordering along the $y$ direction, e.g., if qubits $1,6,7,9,10,11$ consist of those which interact with both $\ell_Z,\ell_X$, then qubits $(1,6),(7,9),(10,11)$ are paired.
+More specifically, given a $Z$-type $\ell_Z$ and $X$-type generator $\ell_X$, the collection of qubits which interacts with both $\ell_Z,\ell_X$ must have even cardinality (since they commute) and thus their common set of qubits can be grouped into pairs with respect to the ordering along the $y$ direction, e.g., if qubits $1,6,7,9$ consist of those which interact with both $\ell_Z,\ell_X$, then they are paired as $(1,6),(7,9)$.
 For each pair $(i,j)$ of qubits, the $Z$- and $X$-type planes corresponding to $\ell_Z,\ell_X$ must interact with qubit planes $i,j$ in the previous gluing sense, and thus a \textit{string defect} is introduced between qubit planes $i,j$ along the $y$ direction where the $Z$- and $X$-type planes intersect.
-More specifically, along the $y$ axis and between qubit planes $i,j$, the toric code parity checks of the corresponding $Z$- and $X$-type plane (and possibly qubit planes $i,j$) are modified near the string defect, as indicated by the green line in Fig. \ref{fig:layer-gluing}.
+Specifically, along the $y$ axis and between qubit planes $i,j$, the toric code parity checks of the corresponding $Z$- and $X$-type plane (and possibly qubit planes $i,j$) are modified near the string defect, as indicated by the green line in Fig. \ref{fig:layer-gluing}.
 We note that row one and two of Fig. \ref{fig:layer-gluing-3} depict the start $i$ and end $j$ qubit plane, respectively, while row three of Fig. \ref{fig:layer-gluing-2} corresponds to the case where the $Z$-type plane interacts with some qubit plane $m$ between $i,j$, while the $X$-type plane ``passes" through (does not act on qubit $m$), and vice verse for row four.